SRGSSR/layered-image-generation-apple/README.md

 - Use the sRGB normal template to design the icon and use the exporter to get the corresponding `.lsr`.
 - Use the P3 @2x template to design the high resolution variant and use the exporter to get a second corresponding `.lsr`.
 - Open the first `.lsr` with the Parallax Previewer tool.
 - Use File > Merge to merge the second `.lsr` into the first one.
 Each layer should have a normal and high quality variant you can switch between.
 - Use File > Export > LSR... to export the merged `.lsr`, which can then be dragged and dropped onto an Xcode asset catalog.
 No warnings should be displayed and all resources should be in place with correct color profile.

+### Exporting an App Store icon

+To export an App Store icon, e.g. with the best setup sRGB@ and SRGB:

+- Use the sRGB normal template to design the icon and use the exporter to get the corresponding `.lsr`.
+- Use the P3 normal template to design the P3 variant and use the exporter to get a second corresponding `.lsr`.
+- Open the first `.lsr` with the Parallax Previewer tool.
+- Use File > Merge to merge the second `.lsr` into the first one.
+Each layer should have a normal and high quality variant you can switch between.
+- Use File > Export > LSR... to export the merged `.lsr`, which can then be dragged and dropped onto an Xcode asset catalog.
+No warnings should be displayed and all resources should be in place with correct color profile.